TheBoyMoe/learn-co-exercises/sqlite/08-roommate-finder-cli/NOTES.md

 ## Outline

-1. Scrape room mate data from Craig's List
+1. Scrape roommate data from Craig's List
 2. Persisting data to a database
   - fetch the data
   - instantiate a roommate with the data